Teacher: Martin Ehrensvärd

 “The students are significantly better prepared when they show up for class.
 That surprises me a little since they should be equally prepared if they read the course literature beforehand.
 But they really like videos as a medium for explanations.”

 The students have given very good feedback on the videos and on the extra time they create for discussion in class.

 “A hugely important outcome has been not having to repeat myself nearly as much, and when I do, it’s in dialogue with the students rather than in the lecture format.
 It saves me a lot of time that I can spend with each student instead.”

 How much time did you spend on it?

 It took time to prepare and make the final videos, but the actual recordings of 39 videos were done in two days.
-It was done in a studio at ITMEDIA with a professional consultant present.

 The low-tech videos are much easier to make, and Martin makes them on subjects that he teaches less often.
 “A high-tech production would be too much work, but whenever I have to repeat the same material just a few times, I do a video.
 And the students can watch that as many times as they want.”